oss-tsukuba/cyrus-sasl-xoauth2/README.md

 # cyrus-sasl-xoauth2-idp

-This is a plugin of [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) for Cyrus SASL.
-The JWT is verified by the issuer's public key.
+This is a plugin of [XOAUTH2](https://developers.google.com/gmail/xoauth2_protocol) mechanism for Cyrus SASL, extending [cyrus-sasl-xoauth2](https://github.com/moriyoshi/cyrus-sasl-xoauth2) to have the following features;

-This modified [cyrus-sasl-xoauth2](https://github.com/moriyoshi/cyrus-sasl-xoauth2) in the followings.

-* server side
+* Server side

-  The JWT is verified using [SciTokens](https://github.com/scitokens/scitokens-cpp).
+  JWT is verified by the issuer's public key using [SciTokens](https://github.com/scitokens/scitokens-cpp)

-* client side
+* Client side

   The username is taken from the JWT's user claim instead of the input.

 ## Required packages
 * [Cyrus SASL](https://github.com/cyrusimap/cyrus-sasl)